vsodha30/AI-Multiagent-Reinforcement-Final/README.md

+# NOTE: We wrote most of the code in multiagents.py and pacman.py

 NOTE - (Use python2 or python whichever runs python 2 for your environment) The setup is very similar to Project 2 ...
 Only additional thing is we have used matplotlib